storj/docs/app/(docs)/dcs/pricing/legacy/page.md

 ## Segment Fees

-Storj's distributed object storage is optimized for large files &mdash; those that are many MB or larger.
-On the other end of the spectrum, very small files can actually generate more storage overhead (to maintain the file's metadata) than for the file itself.
+Storj’s distributed object storage is optimized for large files &mdash; those that are many MB or larger.
+On the other end of the spectrum, very small files can actually generate more storage overhead (to maintain the file’s metadata) than for the file itself.

-Consequently, Storj charges a small fee "Per Segment" to better accommodate small-file overhead.
+Consequently, Storj charges a small fee “Per Segment“ to better accommodate small-file overhead.
 If a user is storing mostly large files, the segment fee will be inconsequential.
 The segment fee is priced per segment per month, in increments of segment hours.
 The calculation of segment fees is based on a standard 720-hour month (30 days x 24 hours).

 The default segment size on Storj Satellites is 64MB (but is configurable).